Laurie Bembenek: Life after prison

 Bembenek wrote a book about her experience, titled Woman on Trial (1993).
 After her release, she had various legal and personal problems: she was arrested again on possession of marijuana and filed for bankruptcy.

 She was diagnosed with hepatitis C, which she had acquired from her mother at birth, and had other liver and kidney problems.
 She admitted to being an alcoholic.
 She legally changed her name to Laurie Bembenek in July 1994.

 In 1996, she moved to Washington state to be near her retired parents in Vancouver, Washington.
 There she met U.S. Forest Service employee Marty Carson.
 They married in 2005.

 Bembenek was diagnosed with post-traumatic stress disorder, complicated by a growing addiction to alcohol.
 Carson encouraged her to devote time to her passion of painting as a form of therapy.
 Bembenek had been painting since childhood, and her early work had been the subject of an exhibition at University of Wisconsin–Milwaukee in 1992.
 Carson constructed a studio for her, and she eagerly returned to her art.
 After several years she had amassed about 30 paintings, which she put on display at a local art gallery.
 The gallery burned down and she lost all the paintings.

 In 2002, Bembenek either fell or jumped from a second-story window, breaking her leg so badly that it had to be amputated below the knee.
 Bembenek said that she had been held in an apartment by handlers in preparation for appearing on the Dr. Phil television show.
 A spokesman for the show said they intended to protect her from media harassment.
 Bembenek said the confinement felt too much like her time in solitary in prison; she tried to escape and suffered the injury.
 She sued Dr. Phil, Paramount and 52 staffers from the show.

 Bembenek continued to proclaim her innocence, but the Wisconsin Supreme Court refused to overturn her "no contest plea", saying that such a plea cannot be withdrawn.
 In April 2008, Bembenek filed a petition with the United States Supreme Court, seeking a reversal of the second murder conviction.
 Bembenek's attorney pointed to evidence withheld in the original trial, including ballistics tests that showed the murder bullets did not match Fred Schultz's gun, male DNA found on the victim, evidence showing that the victim had been sexually assaulted, and the eyewitness testimony of the two young sons who claimed that the intruder was a heavyset, masked man.
 Bembenek's petition argued that the court needed to clarify whether defendants who plead guilty or no contest have the same right to review evidence as those who plead not guilty.
 Her appeal was denied in June 2008.

 Death

-On November 20, 2010, Bembenek died at a hospice facility in Portland, Oregon, from liver and kidney failure.
+On November 20, 2010, 52-year-old Bembenek died at a hospice facility in Portland, Oregon, from liver and kidney failure.